kunstmusik/csound-live-code/doc/hexadecimal_beats.md

 # Hexadecimal Beats

 Hexadecimal Beats is a system for using Hexadecimal notation (base 16) for notating rhythmic onsets.
 It allows for notating a set of four sixteenth notes using a single character.
+The system matches up well with drum programming and modular sequencer programming practices and is useful for drum and melodic line programming for synchronized music.

 ## Hexadecimal (Base 16), Binary (Base 2), and Base 10